Kan Mi-youn: 2011: WATCH and OBSESSION

 On February 8, 2011, Kan released a music video teaser for Sunshine (ft.
 Junsu), a pre-release single for her upcoming album.
 The full-length music video and song were released the following day.

 On February 14, 2011, a music video teaser for her lead single, Paparazzi, was released.
 Two days later, the full-length music video of Paparazzi, (starring Kim Hyung-jun of SS501), was released.
 The full-length mini-album, WATCH, was digitally and physically released the following day.
 Promotions for Paparazzi began on February 18, 2011, on M!
 Countdown.
 The song experienced much attention and even placed Kan in the top spots on music stations, as well as digital music charts.

 On September 26, 2011, a music video teaser for Kan's new song, Won't Meet You, was released.
 Two days later, the full-length music video to Won't Meet You, as well as her second mini-album, OBSESSION, were released.
 Promotions for Won't Meet You began on September 29, 2011, on M!
 Countdown.

 On October 24, 2011, Kan took over from Noh Hong-chul as DJ for MBC FM4U's Close Friends radio program.
 The program invites popular Korean singers to showcase their talents and interact with fans.
 Kan celebrated her 300-day anniversary in August 2012 and reported the program's ratings were higher than ever.
 Kan ended her position and handed over the baton to UV's Muzie on October 22, 2012.
 The show has since been canceled and replaced by FM Date.

 2014—present

 In May 2014, Kan signed a contract with Mako Amusement to further both her musical and acting career.
 She joined her fellow ex-Baby V.O.X member Shim Eun-jin who is also signed with Mako.

+Personal life

+Kan married musical actor Hwang Ba-wool on November 9, 2019, after three years of dating.